sendaifun/fraction/FLOW.md

 3. **Access Control**: Clear separation of who can perform what actions
 4. **Mathematical Precision**: Basis points system ensures accurate calculations
 5. **Security First**: All operations validated before execution
-6. **Flexible Timing**: Users control when to deposit and withdraw
+6. **Direct Distribution**: Bot transfers funds directly to participant ATAs in single transaction
-7. **Automated Distribution**: Bot handles complex distribution logic
+7. **Simplified UX**: No manual withdrawal steps required for participants
-8. **Independent Withdrawals**: Participants can withdraw at their convenience
+8. **Immediate Settlement**: All parties receive tokens instantly during distribution

 This flow design ensures the system is secure, efficient, and user-friendly while maintaining the integrity of fund distribution and participant management.
+The direct distribution model eliminates the complexity of separate withdrawal steps and provides immediate token settlement for all participants.